SebastianManoli/MusicVisuals/README.md

 # Music Visualiser Project

-Name: Sebastian Manoli, Danelle Pillay
+Names: Sebastian Manoli, Danelle Pillay

-Student Number: C22375341, C22348731
+Student Numbers: C22375341, C22348731

 ## Instructions
 - Fork this repository and use it a starter project for your assignment